Understanding Hydrogen-Materials Interactions

 We will have four Plenary Speakers for IHC2023.
 All the speakers will bring a wealth of experience and diverse perspectives to the understand and future of research on H-material interactions.

-Oak Ridge National Laboratory
+Idaho National Laboratory

 USA

-M. Grace Burke is a member of the Distinguished R&D Staff of Oak Ridge National Laboratory in the Materials Science & Technology Division.
+M. Grace Burke is a Laboratory Fellow at Idaho National Laboratory.
+She was a member of the Distinguished R&D Staff of Oak Ridge National Laboratory in the Materials Science & Technology Division.
 She was Professor of Materials Performance (now Professor Emerita) at the University of Manchester from 2011 and was also Director of the Materials Performance Centre at the University of Manchester.
 From 2012 through 2016, she was concurrently the Director of the Electron Microscopy Centre.
 Prior to joining Manchester in late 2011, she had a 30+ year career that spanned her tenures at the US Steel Research Laboratory, Westinghouse Science and Technology Center, and the Bettis Atomic Power Laboratory.
 Her research has focused on expanding modern understanding of irradiation damage, SCC, and hydrogen embrittlement of structural alloys.
 Her current research activities continue to apply advanced analytical TEM and in situ ATEM in liquids and gases to study the nanoscale phenomena that lead to and control the environment-sensitive degradation of structural alloys.

 Grace is a physical metallurgist; she received her B.S in Metallurgical Engineering from the University of Pittsburgh, and her PhD in Metallurgy from Imperial College of Science and Technology (London).
 She is the recipient of the 2021 Henri Coriou Medal of the European Federation of Corrosion, and the 2020 ASM-International Metallographic Society Henry Clifton Sorby Award recipient for her contributions to materials science and metallurgy.
 Grace was the 2005 President of the Microscopy Society of America and is currently the 2019-2023 President of the Royal Microscopical Society (UK).